Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Measurement of the observables and fit to the hadronic parameters

 \subsubsection{Determination of the $C\!P$-tag and like-sign observables}

 The $C\!P$-tag observables $\rho_{C\!P\pm}^{K3\pi}$ and $\rho_{C\!P\pm}^{K\pi\pi^0}$ are determined for each tag according to Eq.~\ref{eq:kpinorm}.
-They take as input the efficiency corrected $C\!P$-tagged signal and $D \to K^-\pi^+$ yields, listed in Table~\ref{tab:cpyields}, and the correction factors $\rho_{C\!P+}^{K\pi}\approx 1.12$ and $\rho_{C\!P-}^{K\pi}\approx 0.88$, which can be calculated with good precision from the external parameters $x$, $y$, $r_D^{\rm K\pi}$ and $\delta_D^{K\pi}$~\cite{Amhis:2019ckw}.
+They take as input the efficiency corrected $C\!P$-tagged signal and $D \to K^-\pi^+$ yields, listed in Table~\ref{tab:cpyields}, and the correction factors $\rho_{C\!P+}^{K\pi} = 1.119 \pm 0.005$ and $\rho_{C\!P-}^{K\pi} = 0.881 \pm 0.005$, which are calculated from knowledge of the external parameters $x$, $y$, $r_D^{\rm K\pi}$ and $\delta_D^{K\pi}$~\cite{Amhis:2019ckw}.
 The results are given in Tables~\ref{tab:cp_k3pi} and~\ref{tab:cp_kpipi0} and are shown graphically in Fig.~\ref{fig:rhocp}.
 The results for each signal mode and class of tag are seen to be compatible and are therefore combined together to give a single, average, result for each observable.
 Full account is taken of correlations between the systematic uncertainties.
 Following Eq.~\ref{eq:deltacp} the parameters $\Delta^{K3\pi}_{C\!P}$ and $\Delta^{K\pi\pi^0}_{C\!P}$ are also calculated, yielding the values shown in Table~\ref{tab:rhoresults}.